huggingface/transformers/docs/source/model_doc/megatron_bert.rst

     python3 $PATH_TO_TRANSFORMERS/models/megatron_bert/convert_megatron_bert_checkpoint.py megatron_bert_345m_v0_1_cased.zip

-The original code can be found `here <https://github.com/NVIDIA/Megatron-LM>`__.
-That repository contains a multi-GPU and multi-node implementation of the Megatron Language models.
+This model was contributed by `jdemouth <https://huggingface.co/jdemouth>`__.
+The original code can be found `here
+<https://github.com/NVIDIA/Megatron-LM>`__.
+That repository contains a multi-GPU and multi-node implementation of the
+Megatron Language models.
 In particular, it contains a hybrid model parallel approach using "tensor parallel" and "pipeline parallel" techniques.

 MegatronBertConfig
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~